robertorcosta/azure-docs.pt-br/articles/api-management/api-management-howto-properties.md

 ### <a name="azure-cli"></a>[CLI do Azure](#tab/azure-cli)

-Para começar a usar o CLI do Azure:
+Para começar a usar a CLI do Azure:

 [!INCLUDE [azure-cli-prepare-your-environment-no-header.md](../../includes/azure-cli-prepare-your-environment-no-header.md)]